Skip to main content

 They steal voice, not product.

-And in a field that treats originality as luxury, this too becomes survival.
+And in a field that treats originality as a luxury, this too becomes survival.

 They will say they were “inspired.”